wazo-platform/wazo-doc/source/administration/boss_secretary_filter.rst

 Usage
 =====

-The call filter function can be activated and deactivated by the boss using the \*37 extension.
+The call filter function can be activated and deactivated by the boss or the secretary using the
+\*37 extension.
 The extension is defined in IPBX services > Extensions.

 The call filter has to be activated for each secretary if more than one is defined for a given boss.